 Increasing ridership must be combined with zero emissions.
 Electric buses are now coming into widespread use.
 Powered by solar and wind energy — now the cheapest new electricity sources — revived public transit can be a central instrument in making air cleaner, household finances more secure, and society more equitable.
 Commerce in cities could be stimulated.
 In Dunkirk, some people have gotten rid of their cars altogether.

-Electricity, water, and sewage are considered essential public utilities in cities, necessary to keep the them functioning.
+Electricity, water, and sewage are considered essential public utilities in cities, necessary to keep them functioning.
 Public transit easily fits the criterion of an essential service.
 The climate crisis, the severe and constant strain on family budgets of tens of millions of U.S. households, exacerbated by the pandemic, and the need for clean, breathable air all point in one direction: public transit in cities and close suburban areas should be declared a public utility.
 And it should be made free.
-When coupled with pedestrian and bicycle friendly cities, becoming more common during the pandemic, a revolution in transportation can be one of the anchors of economic vibrancy married to economic and environmental justice.
+When coupled with pedestrian and bicycle-friendly cities, becoming more common during the pandemic, a revolution in transportation can be one of the anchors of economic vibrancy married to economic and environmental justice.

 Indeed, there is a strong argument that the concept should be extended to rural areas, where water supply, sewage connections, and transportation can pose significant economic, health, and environmental challenges.
 The heavy toll of the lack of wastewater services was covered in a shocking November 30, 2020 article in the New Yorker.
 Similar problems, including lack of affordable transportation options, are widespread on tribal lands.